-Figure 4-10 LAN
+Figure 4-14 LAN

-- MAC Address The physical address of the Router, as seen from the LAN.
-The value can't be changed. - IP Address Enter the IP address of your Router or reset it in dotted-decimal notation (factory default: 192.168.0.1). - > Subnet Mask - An address code that determines the size of the network.
-Normally use 255.255.255.0 as the subnet mask.
+- MAC Address The physical address of the router, as seen from the LAN.
+The value can't be changed. - > IP Address Enter the IP address of your router or reset it in dotted-decimal notation (factory default: 192.168.0.1). - > Subnet Mask - An address code that determines the size of the network.
+Normally use 255.255.255.0 as the subnet mask. - > IGMP Proxy The Internet Group Management Protocol (IGMP) feature allows your devices in LAN to watch TV.

-- 1) If you change the IP Address of LAN, you must use the new IP Address to log in the Router. - 2) If the new LAN IP Address you set is not in the same subnet, the IP Address pool of the DHCP server will change accordingly at the same time, while the Virtual Server and DMZ Host will not take effect until they are re-configured.
+- 1. If you change the IP Address of LAN, you must use the new IP Address to login the router. - 2.
+If the new LAN IP Address you set is not in the same subnet, the IP Address pool of the DHCP server will change accordingly at the same time, while the Virtual Server and DMZ Host will not take effect until they are re-configured. - 3.
+You can enable or disable IGMP Proxy.
+This feature is enabled by default.

-4.4.3 MAC Clone
+4.5.3 MAC Clone

-Choose menu "Network → MAC Clone", you can configure the MAC address of the WAN on the screen below, Figure 4-11:
+Choose menu "Network→MAC Clone", and then you can configure the MAC address of the WAN on the screen below, Figure 4-15: